olaoritsland/finance-dashboard-demo/README.md

 These instructions will enable you to set up the resources you require in your own Azure subscription.
 The instructions are designed for PwC Norway users with a Visual Studio Enterprise Subscription with monthly free credits of $150.
 Most configurations are set up in order to be as cheap as possible and with moderate use it should be possible to use less than your free credits.
 However, please monitor your costs to avoid any surprises.

 Note that this does not create a production-ready solution!
 Most settings are optimized for cheapness, not robustness or security.
 However, only a few changes in the configurations are necessary to create a production-ready solution.

 ### Prerequisites

 To complete the setup, you will require:

 * An Azure account linked to a Visual Studio Enterprise Subscription
-* A private GitHub user |ccount
+* A private GitHub account
 * Git for Windows (this guide assumes you have Git for Windows, but you can use any Git command line tool)

 #### Visual Studio Enterprise Subscription